cloud-carbon-footprint/cloud-carbon-footprint/CONTRIBUTING.md

 - You can also monitor compilation errors by going to the TypeScript tool window (View | Tool Windows | TypeScript), and switching to the Compile errors tab which shows up only after first manual compilation, when you click the :hammer: button and select the compilation scope.

+#### Cleaning up Local
+ - server/logs contain the log files that written to by the logger.
+This should be deleted occasionally, otherwise it will become infinitely large.

+ - Delete estimate.cache.json to pull new data when testing to get most up to date data and verify querying is working as expected

 ## VSCode IDE Development Configurations
 - To run test on IDE, install the extension, `Jest Runner`, from marketplace